flowcontrol12/docu/docs/doc1.md

 ## Introduction

-FlowControlXN^TM^ is an application responsible for monitoring network bandwidth and network traffic analysis.
-This document describes step by step installation and configuration process of FlowControlXN^TM^ on VMWare ESXi version 6.5+.
+FlowControlXN is an application responsible for monitoring network bandwidth and network traffic analysis.
+This document describes step by step installation and configuration process of FlowControlXN on VMWare ESXi version 6.5+.

 ## Additional Resources